jfraeys/Project-/A2/readme.md

 ---------ADDITIONAL INFORMATION---------

+The test [1, 2, 3, 4, 5].cm files are in the bin folder.

    There is a parameter "NO_PARSE" in "main.c".
 Its default setting is FALSE, and the "make" will generate a parser using this value.
 If we change the value to TRUE, the "make" will only generate a scanner.